-The syllabus and subjects for BA Political Science course focus on the theoretical and practical aspects of politics.
-Through the subjects under BA Political Science, students get an opportunity to learn about the various political systems existing around the world.
-A bachelor’s in Political Science helps students to study several political concepts such as international relations, governance, ideologies, etc, through its diverse syllabus.
-With the help of the syllabus of a course in Political Science, students get to explore the nature and application of political science theory, sources of political knowledge, and more.
-Students who wish to pursue the BA Political Science Course can check out the detailed subjects and syllabus of the BA Political Science course as given below.
+BA Political Science Syllabus and Subjects 2025 focuses on the theoretical and practical aspects of politics.
+Through the subjects under BA Political Science, you can get an opportunity to learn about the various political systems existing around the world.
+A Bachelor’s in Political Science helps you to study several political concepts such as international relations, governance, ideologies, etc, through its diverse syllabus.

 To have a good grip on this course, students with sharp critical thinking and research skills are encouraged to enroll.
-Through this course, students will be able to analyze the ongoing political trends in a more refined manner.
+Through this course, students will be able to analyse the ongoing political trends in a more refined manner.
 The BA Political Science course syllabus has been divided into six semesters, wherein each semester includes some core subjects that help to build a student’s foundation in the field.
 Check out some of the major Political Science subjects here:

 The table below contains the list of BA Political Science subjects in the first year (semester 1 and semester 2):